BarelyMiSSeD/minqlx-plugins/myFun/README.md

 West Coast Crew Sound<br>
 No Matches<br>
 4 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>

-When a player issues the <b>!listsounds</b> command it wil list all of the sounds available on the server with the sounds displayed in a tabbed format to help enable the redability of the sounds without requiring the use of pages or exessie scrolling.
-Only the soundpacks that are enabled will be shown.
-Any disabled soundpacks will not be displayed and will not be searchable.<br>

-If <b>!listsounds</b> is issued with a search term it will search for sounds that contain that term and diplay each enabled soundpack and the sounds found in them.<br>
 <b>!listsounds haha</b> would only display sounds in the enabled sound packs that contain 'haha' in the sound.

 If <b>!listsounds</b> is issued with a sound pack limiting value it will only search that soundpack for sounds.<br>